-The figures of Table.1 below have been compiled from data on the Design Lab.
-Website, which gives comparative values of average annual wages, cars and houses from 1900 to 2016.
-Part (a) shows the actual values, Part (b) the equivalent 2016 values adjusted for inflation.
+The figures of Table 3 have been compiled from data on the Design Laboratory website, which gives comparative values of average annual wages, cars and houses from 1900 to 2016.
+Part A shows the actual values, part B the equivalent 2019 values, adjusted for inflation.

 Table 3 UK average of values of annual wages, cars and houses, 1900-2019 (Source: The DesignLaboratory: http://thedesignlab.co.uk/costofliving2015/ukupdate.php?uid=36)

 As can be seen, prior to World War II, adjusted house prices had risen and fallen more or less in equal measure; by 1940 the price of a house was only 9% more than in 1900.
 After World War II, house prices rose sharply, then stabilised for a period in the 1950s, before beginning the inexorable rise that would continue to the present time.
 Homeowners recognised that in the longer term their home would generally appreciate in value despite temporary declines during economic recessions.
 Of course, property developers had always understood the opportunities available in appreciating property values and also that land values varied according to the demand for good locations.
 Their success depended on their ability to make advantageous choices about where and when to buy and invest and when to sell.
 From 1960 onwards, their ranks were swollen by a growing number of aspiring homeowners who saw the same opportunities (see Figure 14).
 This is when the idea of getting on the property ladder became current.